Frequently asked questions

 Are there places related to Lord Fumai (Harusato)?

-There is a mausoleum for Lord Harusato (Lord Fumai),
+There is a mausoleum for Lord Fumai (Matsudaira Harusato).

-and tea utensils and cultural properties associated with him are also preserved.
+Additionally, tea ceremony utensils and cultural artifacts associated with Lord Fumai are housed here.

 What is the "Mantoue"?

-An annual event held on August 15, where lanterns at the mausoleum are lit to honor the spirits of ancestors.
+event, held annually on August 15th, involves lighting lanterns at the temple at night to honor the spirits of ancestors This traditional

-It is a precious opportunity to experience a fantastical atmosphere.
+It's a precious opportunity to be enveloped in a mystical atmosphere.

 Others